 In 1893, after nearly twenty years of trying, Kokichi Mokimoto achieved his lifelong dream of cultivating pearls.
 He did it by delicately inserting a nucleus into an oyster, which stimulated the creature into covering the nucleus with layers of nacre.
 Today, nearly all pearls available on the market are cultured pearls.
 There are a few varieties of these gems that vary in color, size and luster, based on the region they come from.

 Origin of Cultured Pearls

 All of the pearls mentioned above look different from one another due to their unique features.
 They all possess a diverse range of colors, sizes, and level of luster.
-Each of these factors can have an impact on the value of the pearl.
+Each of these factors can have an impact on the value of the gem.

 Why Should You Choose Pearl Jewelry?

 In terms of jewelry, you might want a classic pearl necklace or a more offbeat pair of unique earrings.
 The market offers something for every style, from traditional to modern and hip.
 Wearing a colorful pearl bracelet will make you stand out from the crowd and give a sense of elegance.
 They are suitable for any occasion – all you need to do is use your imagination.
 When shopping for jewelry, keep in mind both your budget and your personal style in order to find something that is exactly right for you.
 You can learn more about all the different aspects of these jewels by exploring ThePearlSource.com.

 Pearls are truly one of the most classic and exquisite gemstones.
 They look equally good at the office, during a night at the opera, or just running errands around the town.
 If you are considering investing in these stunning gems, keep in mind that they hold their value incredibly well.
 Moreover, the treasures of the sea will likely be an heirloom piece you can pass down to generations to come.